junanz225/Learning-the-bash-Shell/README.md

-This repository contains program solutions to the tasks from the book "Learning the bash Shell, 3rd edition by Cameron Newham".
+This repository contains program solutions to the tasks from the book "Learning the bash Shell: Unix Shell Programming, 3rd edition"(2005) by Cameron Newham.